Now here’s a blast from the past.

-I don’t think it even offered the ability to choose what notes you wanted to play.
-You had a bunch of pre-recorded samples to choose from, and arrange, and stack on top of one another, and that was it.
+I don’t think it even offered the option to choose what notes you wanted to play.
+You had a bunch of pre-recorded samples you could arrange and stack on top of one another, and that was it.
 Working with canned sounds was not my thing, but after a day or two of messing around I started to get the hang of it.
 A lot of it was trial and error.
 Choosing between fifty different bass lines and figuring out which notes/patterns to use.
 Then trying to figure out which drum beat, guitar part, and keyboard part would fit with that.
 Then doing it again from scratch for every additional measure I wanted a “song” to have.

-Finally, I felt like I was able to warp some pretty ridiculous limitations into something interesting and come up with a piece of music that felt like me.
+Finally, I was able to warp some pretty ridiculous limitations into something interesting and come up with a piece of music that felt like me.

 I didn’t expect anyone else to like it.
 The first time I played it for Greg he said, “You started out strong, but it’s all downhill once the sax comes in.”
 Everyone else went nuts and said this was just the theme song our little video needed.

 Very little of the other music I came up with was used.
-One brief bit of that first electric guitar song was inserted at one point, but for the most part all you hear is the theme song looped and repeated now and then before coming back with a vengeance at the end.
+One brief bit of the first electric guitar song was inserted at one point, but for the most part all you hear is the theme song looped and repeated now and then before coming back with a vengeance at the end.
 Most of the other incidental music isn’t mine at all (though I got credit for it), but fragments of stock tracks that came with the program as examples of what you could create with it.
 The cheesy dance organ bit around the three-minute mark is one of these.
 I never would have made something like that.

-Seemed like a waste to not only not allow me to construct the music in any natural way but to ignore most of what I was able to do with the limitations imposed upon me.
+Seemed like a waste to not only not allow me to construct the music in any natural way, but to ignore most of what I was able to do with the limitations imposed upon me.
 Still, it was an interesting challenge, and I did manage to wrestle one interesting piece of music out of it.

 I made a pretty good amount of money for working at my first real job while I was still in high school, so that was nice.
-I used the money to buy a drum set.
+I used the money to buy a drum set the following summer.
 Those are the same drums you hear on my albums today, so I’d say it was money well spent.

 Haven’t heard a thing from Greg or Libby since then.
 All three of us were presented with a Health & Safety Award of Recognition from WOHIS at the 2000 Clifton Grant Award banquet for the work we did, but I was the only member of our ragtag trio who bothered to show up.
 I found an email address for Libby not long ago and sent her an email for fun.
 She never responded.
 No big surprise there.